moinbukhari/NextJS-landing-page-template/README.md

 ## Built Using and Initialised with ⚒️
 - Tailwind CSS
 - [Shadcn](https://ui.shadcn.com/) Components + Themes
-- Custom Components and Layouts that are fully responsive in Mobile and Desktop View
+- Custom Components and Layouts that are fully responsive in both Mobile and Desktop View
 - Vercel's [Geist Font](https://vercel.com/font)

 ## Preview